RancidDax/namazu.tools/top.md

 **Hello, Near World**
  > Causes a large AOE on the player, inflicting them with 1 stack of **Spark of Hope**.
 The AOE will then "bounce" to the **closest player** to them, causing a smaller AOE and inflicting that player with 1 stack of **Spark of Hope**.
 The AOE will bounce once more to the **closest player** again, causing the same small AOE and inflicting the player with 1 stack of **Spark of Hope**

-The goal of the entirety of phase 5
+The goal of the entirety of phase 5 is to end the phase with three stacks of **Spark of Hope** on every player, as this is required to complete phase 6.

+After Omega-M becomes targetable, he will immediately cast a tank buster on the player with the highest emnity.
+This should be tank swapped.

-{: .everyone }
+{: .note }
-> Each Run:Dynamis cast comes with a **HEAVY** raid-wide hit that should be appropriately mitigated by every class.
+> Party member's 15 second mitigations can be used at the 2nd tank buster hit, allowing it to be up for the future trios.

+After 2 auto-attacks, Omega-M will then cast:

 ### Run: Dynamis (Delta Version)

 {: .healers}
 > This is a very hard hitting mechanic and it becomes difficult to heal due to tethers.
-When able, healers should be given priority for inner tethers, and after the initial monitor hit, players should squeeze in for healing.
+When able, healers should be given priority for inner tethers and after the initial monitor hit, players should squeeze in for healing.

+Omega-M will become untargetable and disappear, **Beetle Omega** and **Final Omega** will then spawn randomly on the East/West cardinals, and **Omega's Eye** will spawn at North.
+Each player will then be inflicted with **Local Code Smell** and **Remote Code Smell**, such that there will be **2 Blue Tethers** and **2 Christmas Tethers**.

+2 **Blue Tether Players** will also receive **Hello, Distant World** and **Hello, Near World**.

+**Blues Tethers** will then go to **Beetle Omega**, and **Christmas Tethers** to **Final Omega**.
+Both pairs of tethers will line up parallel to the edge of the arena on their side, such that there is a tether closer to the center of the arena (**Inner Tether**), and a tether closer to the edge of the arena (**Outer Tether**).

+When a tether expires it results in a wipe, as such, we want to gradually break all 4 throughout the course of the mechanic so that there is not too much damage going out whilst still being able to solve the mechanic.

+As the tethers are still **inactive**, the **Outer Blue Tether** will stretch so that it will break immediately upon becoming active.

+Rocket Punch -------

+### Run: Dynamis (Sigma Version)
+Coming Soon

+### Run: Dynamis (Omega Version)
+Coming Soon

 ## Phase 6: Alpha Omega
 Coming Soon